nnoguez/language-app/README.md

 *questions for self
     - what type of data do we want to maintain for the users who are logged in? name, progress (how far the user got in their language completion before they logged out),

+    - how do we join/combine SQL code and React code?